sechegaray/Hashcast/README.md

 ## Interesting/notable features of the code

 * Web3.js updated to 1.3.4
-* Added the Metamask Legacy support for injection
+* Added "@metamask/legacy-web3": "^2.0.0" for web3 injection since Metamask is EOLing their web3 injection
 * Patch js-childchain to accommodate Web3.js 1.3.4
-* Demonstrate the use of UFOs "UnFinalized transaction Outputs" to quickly fire transactions from a client, based on rapid Child Chain returns of the output UTXOs (blocknumber and txindex) _before_ the transaction has been finalized.
+* Demonstrates the use of UFOs "UnFinalized transaction Outputs" to quickly fire transactions from a client, based on rapid Child Chain returns of the output UTXOs (blocknumber and txindex) _before_ the transaction has been finalized.
 Although supported for a while, this feature has not been widely known/used.
 With the UFO approach, a more snappy user experience can be achieved, among other benefits.
 However, the client is then responsible for basic UTXO management (at least briefly).

 ## Initial Setup